nodejs/nodejs.dev/src/documentation/0040a-node-request-data/index.md

 ---
-title: Get HTTP request body data using Node
+title: Get HTTP request body data using Node.js
-description: 'Find out how to extract the data sent as JSON through an HTTP request body using Node'
+description: 'Find out how to extract the data sent as JSON through an HTTP request body using Node.js'
 author: flaviocopes
 ---

 Here is how you can extract the data that was sent as JSON in the request body.

-If you are using Express, that's quite simple: use the `body-parser` Node module.
+If you are using Express, that's quite simple: use the `body-parser` Node.js module.

 For example, to get the body of this request: